course-details-portlet

 Learning methods and activities

-The course could be conducted as a combination of meetings with supervisor(s) and clients (if relevant), and self-study, as well as work on the master's thesis document.
+The course will be conducted as a combination of meetings with supervisor(s) and clients (if relevant), and self-study, as well as work on the master's thesis document.

 Each master's thesis is connected to a main supervisor and in some cases a co-supervisor.